Associate Elementary Teacher (Full time)

 - Establishing a classroom culture that is safe, inclusive, collaborative, and intellectually challenging for all students by utilizing effective practices for community building.

-- Building and executing 4 to 6 transdisciplinary, project and inquiry-based units that integrate Common Core State Standards and Next Generation Science Standard that lead to student action within the school and in the broader community.
+- Building and executing 4 Expeditions (project and inquiry-based units) that integrate Common Core State Standards and Next Generation Science Standard that lead to student action within the school and in the broader community.

 - With the Lead teacher, creating and analyzing formative assessments (reading, writing, math, social-emotional), used in weekly planning meetings to plan instruction as well as summative performance assessment tasks that require students to apply knowledge and skills they build during units.

-- Building and maintaining positive and engaging relationships with parents/families and working cooperatively with them to strengthen the educational program for their children.
+- Building and maintaining positive and engaging relationships with parents/families and working closely with them to strengthen the educational program for their children.